inrupt/etl-tutorial/README.md

 permission, so the actual end users themselves may never need to take any specific action here at all).

-To allow the ETL process to be granted access to any Pod, it needs to have an identifier (i.e., it needs a WebID).
-The easiest way to do this is simply to create a new Pod for **_your_** ETL Tutorial process.
+To allow the ETL application to be granted access to any Pod, it needs to have an identifier (i.e., it needs a WebID).
+The easiest way to do this is simply to create a new Pod for **_your_** ETL Tutorial application.

 **Note**: [YopMail](https://yopmail.com/en/) is a very convenient, easy-to-use tool that can be used to create 'burner' email addresses for creating